medcomdk/ehmi/docs/assets/documents/security/index.md

 ### EHMI Delivery Status Security Description

-EHMI Delivery Status Security is handled as described in:
+EHMI Delivery Status Security is handled as described in chapter 1-4 in:
-- <a href="./media/Sikkerhedsarkitektur%20EHMI%20støtteservices%20v01.pdf" target="_blank">Sikkerhedsarkitektur EHMI støtteservices v01/Security architechture regarding EHMI central services v01 (opens in new window)</a>
+- <a href="./media/Sikkerhedsarkitektur EHMI Services v01.pdf" target="_blank">Sikkerhedsarkitektur EHMI Services v01/Security architechture regarding EHMI central services v01 (opens in new window)</a>

+In the document EUAs, MSHs and APs are named "stations" in the message flow.

 <br/>